aisinai/covid19_cxr/README.md

-# DL Algorithm for Prediction of Clinical Outcoems of COVID-19 Patients
+# DL Algorithm for Prediction of Clinical Outcomes of COVID-19 Patients
 This repository contains the source code for Kwon et al. "Deep Learning Algorithm Predicts Clinical Outcomes of COVID-19 Patients Based on Initial Chest Radiographs from the Emergency Department" submitted to *Radiology*.
 This algorithm was trained and tested on 389 radiographs that were evaluated by fellowship trained, board certified radiologists.

 ## Usage